WHU-ZQH/WHU-ZQH.github.io/_pages/about.md

 - **Jilin University**, _2020 -- 2023_
 Master in College of Computer Science and Technology.
 - **Jilin University**, _2016 -- 2020_
-Double-Bachelor in College of Computer Science and Technology and School of Mechanical and Aerospace Engineering.
+Double-Bachelor, major in Mechanical Engineering, and minor in Computer Science.

 ### Experience